1bitphoenix/blog/content/posts/2019-01-26--breaking_free/index.md

 Trackers collect information about which websites you're visiting, as well as information about your devices.

-One tracker might be there to give the website owner insight into her website traffic, but the rest belong to companies whose primary goal is to build up a profile of who you are: how old you are, where you live, what you read, and what you're interested in.
+One tracker might be there to give the website owner insight into her website traffic, but the rest belong to **companies whose primary goal is to build up a profile of who you are**: how old you are, where you live, what you read, and what you're interested in.
 This information can then be packaged and sold to others: advertisers, other companies, or governments.

 The companies tracking you are unrelated to the website you're visiting.
-Called "data brokers", they tend to have stock-market sounding names like DoubleClick, ComScore, and cXense (though DoubleClick is actually owned by Google).
+Called **data brokers**, they tend to have stock-market sounding names like DoubleClick, ComScore, and cXense (though DoubleClick is actually owned by Google).
 Their entire business is built on the selling of "customer data".

 They are also joined by more well-known companies.
 Some of these are even visible: Google's red G+ button, for example, is a tracker;  Facebook's "like" thumb is a tracker; and Twitter's little blue bird is also a tracker.